Devhare

-Devhare is in Mandangad taluka about 210 km from Mumbai by road.
-All state transport buses go through the Devhare.
-Devhare is scenic and surrounded with hills.
-The normal temperature of Devhare is around 26 °C. In month of April and may go around 42 degrees.
-Devhare is relatively undiscovered as a tourist destination.
-The Scenic beach of Kelshi is about 15 km from Devhare.
-A ferry from Bankot can take you to Harihareshwar and Shriwardhan, the ferry ride is very scenic.
+Devhare is a village in Mandangad taluka in Ratnagiri district, Maharashtra, India, about 210 km from Mumbai by road.
+All state transport buses go through Devhare.
+Devhare is surrounded with hills and has an average temperature of 26 °C, reaching 42 °C in April.
+Devhare has little tourist industry, and some agriculture industry producing the Ratnagiri "Happoos" mango variety.
+A beach named Kelshi is about 15 km from Devhare.